jlevy/og-equity-compensation/README.md

   negotiate these early, not late in the process.
 - 🔹 If you’re going to be a very early employee, consider asking for a restricted stock grant instead of stock options, and a cash bonus equal to the tax on those options.
-  This costs the company a little extra paperwork (and legal costs), but means you won’t have to pay to exercise.
+  The company will have some extra paperwork (and legal costs), but it means you won’t have to pay to exercise.
   Then, if you file an 83(b) election, you’re simplifying your situation, eliminating the AMT issues of ISOs, and maximizing your chances of qualifying for long-term capital gains tax.
+- 🚧 Any more specific equity advice in negotiations like this last point?
+  Re: vesting or type of option or award?
+  Dig for more of this advice elsewhere in the content.
+  Might consider a table or visualization of what is negotiable when it comes to equity comp and what generally is not.

 Some notes on the negotiation process itself: